Got a legal question? Ask the RMIT Student Legal Service for free, confidential advice.

 - commercial law (e.g. setting up a business)

 - family law (e.g. arrangements for children, property settlements, child protection matters)

 - intellectual property (e.g. trademark or copyright law)

 - academic matters.

-If you are unsure if we can assist please do not hesitate to contact us.
-We may be able to offer some legal information in relation to your query and will do our best to facilitate an appropriate referral.
+Unsure if your issue is a legal matter?
+Please talk to a Student Support Advisor at RMIT Connect before seeking an appointment with our lawyer.
+Where possible, we may be able to offer some legal information in relation to your query and will do our best to facilitate an appropriate referral.

 The RMIT Student Legal Service website contains general information only.
 This information is not a substitute for obtaining legal advice.
 The RMIT Student Legal Service does not accept liability for any action taken based on information contained on this site or for any loss suffered as a result of reliance on information contained on this site.
 If you would like advice regarding a specific problem, please contact the RMIT Student Legal Service.